Profile information

 Description

-We both became parents very recently to our very sweet baby Boris.
+We both became parents very recently to our very sweet baby Boris, who is at the date of writing almost 2 years old.

 Charity Work